 The subscription model seems to be embraced by most publishers in Slovakia.
 Many see in it the basis for the future digital journalism business model.
-So far, only tabloids such as the leading Novy cas and Plus jeden den do not embark on a subscription-driven strategy principally because their lowbrow content attracts eyeballs and thus ad cash.
-However, they are offering some forms of registration and subscription for digital consumption such as an app that costs less than €1 to download.
+So far, only tabloids such as the leading Novy cas and Plus jeden den have not embarked on a subscription-driven strategy, principally because their lowbrow content attracts plenty of eyeballs and ad cash.
+However, they are offering some forms of registration.

-Yet, many publishers and media outlets struggle to strike the right balance between the value of news production and the price readers are willing to pay for such content.
+Yet, many publishers and media outlets struggle to strike the right balance between the value of news production and the price that readers are willing to pay for such content.
 Most of the publishers that have adopted the subscription model do not yet see that there is often a gap between the cost of their operation and the market offer.
-Simply put, they often fail to scale their operation according to how many people are ready to commit to pay for news.
+Simply put, they often fail to scale their operation according to how many people are commit to paying for news.

-Nonetheless, some, such as the daily Sme or the young website DennikN seem to be on the right track.
+Nonetheless, some of the media outlets such as the daily Sme or the young website DennikN seem to be on the right track.
 For example, readers of the daily Sme were paying 15 Slovak crowns for a copy of the daily in 2008, the year before the introduction of the euro.
 That was roughly €0.50 at the current prices.
-For a loyal reader who would buy Sme every day, that would have cost roughly €10 a month.
-Today, Sme offers its readers access to all its articles online for a monthly €3.90.
+For a loyal reader who would buy Sme every day, that would have cost roughly €10 a month back then.
+Today, Sme offers its readers access to all its articles online for a monthly €4.
 In the past, some 45% of the sales revenues from copies of Sme went to the press distribution company and up to 15% covered the cost of paper and ink.
 If we compare that with what Sme charges today (subtracting the digital subscription transaction fee), Sme has more or less the same margin in their digital sales as in the paper sales.

 Naturally, most of the media outlets are still in a digital transition period, making money also from sales of hard copies.
-But as that source of revenue continues to fall, Slovak media is going to a fully digital model paid by a community of staunch readers, according to journalists interviewed for this report.
+But as that source of revenue continues to fall, Slovak media is moving towards a fully digital model paid by a community of staunch readers, according to journalists interviewed for this report.
 "Those who fail to have this discussion will probably lose the digital challenge," said a journalist interviewed for this report.

-The news outlet leading the subscription revolution is DennikN ("dennik" means newspaper in Slovak and N stands for nezavislost, which means independence in Slovak).
-The entry of the financial group Penta Investments in the daily Sme in 2014 prompted a group of journalists to leave the newspaper and set up their own shop.(10) That is how DennikN was born.
-The rebellious journalists did not agree with Penta because of the company's alleged involvement in a 2011 scandal (11) about corrupt links the company allegedly had with the Slovak government, a charge the company denies.
+The news outlet leading the subscription revolution is DennikN (dennik means "daily paper" in Slovak and N stands for nezavislost, which means "independence" in Slovak).
+The entry of the financial group Penta Investments in the daily Sme in 2014 prompted a group of journalists to leave the newspaper and set up their own shop.[16]
+That is how DennikN was born.
+The rebellious journalists did not agree with Penta because of the company's alleged involvement in a 2011 scandal[17] about corrupt links that the company allegedly had with the Slovak government, a charge the company denies.
 DennikN started with a private investment of €1m from the software company Eset.
 DennikN launched the website in January 2015.
 A print version followed shortly.